 Inyo County has multiple private transportation providers who offer shuttle services to/from the many trailheads in the region and Inyo County communities.
-These shuttle services were contacted individually as well as included in the community survey outreach effort.
+These shuttle services, mostly single-operator outfits, were contacted individually as well as included in the community survey outreach effort.
+Private Transportation operators contacted included Sierra Shuttle Service and East Side Shuttle Service.
 One operator identified pedestrian safety along the US 395 corridor, especially in Lone Pine, as an issue of concern and suggested the need for public transit service on the weekend in Inyo County, especially during the summer, to provide transportation between trailheads and County communities and the Bishop Airport.